meck/ale-platformio/README.md

+## This is a fork from [ars/syntastic-platformio](https://github.com/aars/syntastic-platformio) with minor changes to work with ale instead of syntastic

-# syntastic-platformio.vim
+# ale-platformio.vim

-A simple plugin to configure syntastic c/cpp for platformio projects.
+A simple plugin to configure ale c/cpp for platformio projects.

 ## how does it work?

-It looks up the directory tree for `platformio.ini`, and tries to parse `.gcc-flags.json` from that directory, then configures syntastic accordingly.
+It looks up the directory tree for `platformio.ini`, and tries to parse `.gcc-flags.json` from that directory, then configures ale accordingly.

 ## Installation